vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ```
 where `N` is the number of liquidity providers who have committed to supply liquidity to this market.
 Note that `LP-1-liquidity-fee-factor <= LP-2-liquidity-fee-factor <= ... <= LP-N-liquidity-fee-factor` because we demand this list of pairs to be sorted in this way.

-We now find the smallest integer `k` such that `[target stake] < sum from i=1 to k of [LP-stake-i]`.
+We now find the smallest integer `k` such that `[target stake] < sum from i=1 to k of [LP-i-stake]`.
 In other words we want in this ordered list to find the liquidity providers that supply the liquidity that's required.
 If no such `k` exists we set `k=N`.

 Finally, we set the liquidity-fee-factor for this market to be the fee `LP-k-liquidity-fee-factor`.